 We want you to be comfortable when you join us for a concert, so dress in a way that works for you.
 Some people love dressing up and going out.
 If you prefer to dress more casually, you won’t be the only one.
 Being in what we fondly call America’s Sailing Capital, many patrons attend concerts in boating casual attire.

 We work hard to make each concert a unique experience, meaning at the performance you will learn a little from your program book as well as from the Maestro as he sometimes briefly introduces the pieces from the stage.
 If you would like to study up before the concert, we have multiple ways to help you do that:

-- Listen to the concert playlist on Spotify or Apple Music, or watch on YouTube.
+- Listen to the concert playlist on Spotify.
 Compiled by Maestro Novo himself, the playlists are full of his top picks and points out his favorite recordings of the pieces the orchestra will be performing.

 - Explore the audio-enhanced Program Notes

 Concerts can vary in length depending on how long each piece is on the program, but they are usually 2 hours (including a 20-minute intermission).

 Parking is free on the Maryland Hall campus.
 Maryland Hall can accommodate parking for most events.
 Overflow parking is located at Bates Middle School and within one block of Maryland Hall in residential areas.
 Please do not park in the two small parking lots adjacent to the town homes on Carraway Lane.
 The town homes enforce towing in those lots for non-resident cars.